TheMntnKing/ai-mafia-league/docs/05_context_management.md

 - Key events witnessed
 - Claims made by each player
 - Votes cast by each player
-- Deaths and last words
+- Deaths (night kills have no last words; day eliminations do)

 **Processed beliefs:**
 - Suspicion level for each living player (with reasoning)